YvesleCurseur/ApiBitheqFlask/README.md

 FLASK_ENV = "development" to run localy, "production" to the deployment
 ```

-Migration are optional in this case but for launch the migrations to create your database run the following commands:
+You must then launch the migrations to create your database, spacialy the tables so create your database and run the following commands:
 ```bash
 flask db init
 flask db migrate -m "Initial migration."